apache/activemq-apollo/apollo-website/src/documentation/user-manual.md

 * [LevelDB Store](#LevelDB_Store) : is a file based message store implemented using the [Google's LevelDB](http://en.wikipedia.org/wiki/LevelDB) library to maintain indexes into log files holding the messages.
+This the default implementation used.
+It uses a JNI driver on Linux and OS X, but falls back to a pure Java version on other platforms (but this is tested less).
 * [BDB Store](#BDB_Store) : is a file based message store implemented using the [Sleepycat BDB](http://en.wikipedia.org/wiki/Berkeley_DB) library.
-  This is the most stable implementation.
+  This implemenation should work equally well on all platforms since it's a pure java implementation.

 ###### LevelDB Store